ihor/NSPL/index.md

 ##### curried($function, $withOptionalArgs = false)

 Returns a [curried](https://en.wikipedia.org/wiki/Currying) version of the function.
-If you are going to curry a function which reads args with ```func_get_args()``` then pass a number of args as the 2nd argument.
+If you are going to curry a function which reads args with ```func_get_args()``` then pass the number of args as the 2nd argument.

-If the second argument is true then curry function with optional args otherwise curry it only with required args.
-Or you can pass the exact number of args you want to curry.
+If the second argument is true, then curry function with optional args otherwise curry it only with required args.
+Alternatively, you can pass the exact number of args you want to curry.

 ##### uncurried($function)